vickydotbat/nwnlogrotator_linux/README.md

 The script will:
 1. Scan for `nwclientLog*.txt` files in the source directory.
-2. For each file, extract its modification timestamp.
+2. For each file, extract timestamps from the log content and split at date boundaries if necessary.
+3. Process each date segment individually, extracting its timestamp.
-3. Create the appropriate dated directory structure in the output directory.
+4. Create the appropriate dated directory structure in the output directory.
-4. Copy the file with a unique timestamp-based name.
+5. Copy each segment with a unique timestamp-based name.
-5. Remove the original file.
+6. Remove the original file.
-6. Log all actions and send notifications.
+7. Log all actions and send notifications.

 ## Steam Launch Options

-To automatically run the log rotator before launching NWN via Steam:
+You can configure Steam to run the log rotator either before NWN starts or after it closes.
+Choose based on your preference for log freshness vs. reliability.

+### Option 1: Run Before Game Starts (Recommended)
+This ensures logs are processed even if the game crashes or freezes, but processed logs won't include the current session.

 1. Right-click NWN in your Steam library and select "Properties".
 2. In the "Launch Options" field, enter: `"/path/to/nwnlogrotator.sh && %command%"`
     - Replace `/path/to/nwnlogrotator.sh` with the actual path to the script.
 3. If using tools like MangoHud or GameMode, place them between `&&` and `%command%`, e.g.: `"/path/to/nwnlogrotator.sh && mangohud %command%"`

-This ensures the script runs before the game starts each time.
+### Option 2: Run After Game Closes
+This processes logs from the current session, but logs won't be saved if the game or system crashes/freezes.

+1. Right-click NWN in your Steam library and select "Properties".
+2. In the "Launch Options" field, enter: `"%command%; /path/to/nwnlogrotator.sh"`
+    - Replace `/path/to/nwnlogrotator.sh` with the actual path to the script.

+**Warning**: If you choose Option 2, log files may not be processed if NWN crashes, freezes, or if your system loses power.
+Option 1 is recommended for most users to ensure reliable log processing.

 ## Configuration

 Edit the top of `nwnlogrotator.sh` to customize:

 - `SRC_IN_DIR`: Source directory for NWN logs (default: `${HOME}/.local/share/Neverwinter Nights/logs`)
-- `OUT_DIR`: Root output directory for organized logs (default: current directory `.`)
+- `OUT_DIR`: Root output directory for organized logs (default: directory containing the script)
 - `LOG_FILE`: Path to the operations log file (default: `./nwnlogrotator_operations.log`)
 - `ENABLE_GIT_AUTO_COMMIT`: Enable automatic git commit and push after processing (default: `false`)

 ## Example Output Structure

+By default, logs are organized within the script directory:

 ```
-output_directory/
+nwnlogrotator_linux/
+├── nwnlogrotator.sh
 ├── 2025/
 │   └── 11-November/
 │       └── 08-Saturday/